-Rick Stein's latest cookbook, The Road to Mexico, is out now and is brimming with colourful and vibrant dishes from Mexico via California.
+Rick Stein's cookbook, The Road to Mexico, is brimming with colourful and vibrant dishes from Mexico via California.
 Having already established himself as a brilliant authority on some of the world's most exciting cuisines, Rick has set about crossing the breadth of California and Mexico to bring us a selection of authentic recipes to help us master classics from this fascinating part of the world.
 From tacos to burritos, and everything you could want a recipe for in between, this is an essential guidebook for anyone interested in Mexican food.

 As big Rick Stein fans, Happy Foodie HQ couldn't wait to road test The Road to Mexico.
 Here's how we did...